Fiat Currency¶

 Massachusetts (1690): Issued paper money to finance war against the French and Native Americans.
 Due to counterfeiting and overprinting, by 1749 the notes had lost almost all value.

 Post-WWI Germany: The Weimar Republic's hyperinflation (1918-1923) saw the German mark lose almost all value, with prices doubling every few days.
-By 1923, people were paid multiple times daily to buy necessities before prices rose again.

 Why Fiat Currency Fails¶